paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-447-safety-regulation.md

 Pub.
 L. 118–63, title IV, § 419, May 16, 2024, 138 Stat.
 1163, provided that: “The Administrator [of the Federal Aviation Administration] may take such actions as are necessary to provide training that is easily accessible and streamlined for airport personnel to become certified as non-Federal weather observers so that such personnel can manually provide weather observations in any case in which automated surface observing systems and automated weather observing systems experience outages and errors to ensure operational safety at airports.”

 #### Improved Safety in Rural Areas
 Pub.
 L. 115–254, div.
 B, title III, § 322, Oct.
 5, 2018, 132 Stat.
 3270, as amended by Pub.
 L. 118–63, title III, § 339(a), May 16, 2024, 138 Stat.
-1093, provided that: “The Administrator [of the Federal Aviation Administration] shall permit an air carrier operating pursuant to part 135 of title 14, Code of Federal Regulations, to operate to a destination with a published approach, in a noncontiguous State under instrument flight rules and conduct an instrument approach without a destination Meteorological Aerodrome Report (METAR) if a current Area Forecast, supplemented by noncertified local weather observations (such as weather cameras and human observations) is available, and an alternate airport that has a weather report is specified.
-The operator shall have approved procedures for departure and en route weather evaluation.”

-[Pub.
-L. 118–63, title III, § 339, May 16, 2024, 138 Stat.
-1093, provided that, effective 12 months after May 16, 2024, section 322 of Pub.
-L. 115–254, set out above, is amended to read as follows:

-[“(a) In General.—The Administrator [of the Federal Aviation Administration] shall permit an air carrier operating pursuant to part 135 of title 14, Code of Federal Regulations—

-[“(1) to operate under instrument flight rules (in this section referred to as ‘IFR’) to a destination in a noncontiguous State that has a published instrument approach but does not have a Meteorological Aerodrome Report (in this section referred to as ‘METAR’); and

-[“(2) to conduct an instrument approach at such destination if—

-[“(A) a current Area Forecast, supplemented by noncertified destination weather observations (such as weather cameras and other noncertified observations), is available, and, at the time of departure, the combination of the Area Forecast and noncertified observation indicates that weather is expected to be at or above approach minimums upon arrival;

-[“(B) prior to commencing an approach, the air carrier has a means to communicate to the pilot of the aircraft whether the destination weather observation is either at or above minimums for the approach to be flown; and

-[“(C) in the event the destination weather observation is below such minimums, a suitable alternate airport that has a METAR is specified in the IFR flight plan.

-[“(b) Application Template.—

-[“(1) In general.—The Administrator shall develop an application template with standardized, specific approval criteria to enable FAA [Federal Aviation Administration] inspectors to objectively evaluate the application of an air carrier to operate in the manner described in subsection (a).

-[“(2) Requirements.—The template required under paragraph (1) shall include a place in such template for an air carrier to describe—

-[“(A) how any non-certified human observations will be conducted; and

-[“(B) how such observations will be communicated—

-[“(i) to air carriers prior to dispatch; and

-[“(ii) to pilots prior to approach.

-[“(3) Response to application.—

-[“(A) Timeline.—The Administrator shall ensure—

-[“(i) that the Administrator has the ability to respond to an application of an air carrier not later than 30 days after receipt of such application; and

-[“(ii) in the event the Administrator cannot respond within 30 days, that the Administrator informs the air carrier of the expected response time with respect to the application of the air carrier.

-[“(B) Rejection.—In the event that the Administrator rejects an application of an air carrier, the Administrator shall inform the air carrier of the specific criteria that were the cause for rejection.”]
+1093, provided that: “(a) In General.—The Administrator [of the Federal Aviation Administration] shall permit an air carrier operating pursuant to part 135 of title 14, Code of Federal Regulations—“(1) to operate under instrument flight rules (in this section referred to as ‘IFR’) to a destination in a noncontiguous State that has a published instrument approach but does not have a Meteorological Aerodrome Report (in this section referred to as ‘METAR’); and “(2) to conduct an instrument approach at such destination if—“(A) a current Area Forecast, supplemented by noncertified destination weather observations (such as weather cameras and other noncertified observations), is available, and, at the time of departure, the combination of the Area Forecast and noncertified observation indicates that weather is expected to be at or above approach minimums upon arrival; “(B) prior to commencing an approach, the air carrier has a means to communicate to the pilot of the aircraft whether the destination weather observation is either at or above minimums for the approach to be flown; and “(C) in the event the destination weather observation is below such minimums, a suitable alternate airport that has a METAR is specified in the IFR flight plan. “(b) Application Template.—“(1) In general.—The Administrator shall develop an application template with standardized, specific approval criteria to enable FAA [Federal Aviation Administration] inspectors to objectively evaluate the application of an air carrier to operate in the manner described in subsection (a). “(2) Requirements.—The template required under paragraph (1) shall include a place in such template for an air carrier to describe—“(A) how any non-certified human observations will be conducted; and “(B) how such observations will be communicated—“(i) to air carriers prior to dispatch; and “(ii) to pilots prior to approach. “(3) Response to application.—“(A) Timeline.—The Administrator shall ensure—“(i) that the Administrator has the ability to respond to an application of an air carrier not later than 30 days after receipt of such application; and “(ii) in the event the Administrator cannot respond within 30 days, that the Administrator informs the air carrier of the expected response time with respect to the application of the air carrier. “(B) Rejection.—In the event that the Administrator rejects an application of an air carrier, the Administrator shall inform the air carrier of the specific criteria that were the cause for rejection.”

 [Pub.
 L. 118–63, title III, § 339(b), May 16, 2024, 138 Stat.
 1094, provided that: “The amendments made by this section [amending section 322 of Pub.
 L. 115–254, set out above] shall take effect on the date that is 12 months after the date of enactment of this Act [May 16, 2024].” ]